LinuxCommandLibrary

 db:migrate:undo

-Undoes the last applied migration.
+Undoes the last applied migration, rolling back the database schema change.

 db:migrate:undo:all